Best Cameras Under $500: Top Picks for Budget Photographers (2026)

 For most photographers on a budget in 2026, the Canon EOS R100 is the best camera under $500.
 It offers modern mirrorless technology, excellent autofocus, and a path to grow within Canon’s ecosystem.

 If you’re comfortable buying used, the Nikon Z50 offers significantly more camera for similar money.
 Its superior build quality, tilting screen, and better video specs make it worth considering.
+For those with a larger budget, the Nikon Z50 II (~$860 with kit lens) is the current model and an excellent all-around beginner camera.

 For action and speed, the Sony A6000 remains relevant despite its age.
 Its fast autofocus and 11fps burst rate are unmatched at this price.